Our research has shown 5 factors affect whether or not someone achieves their selling goals

 - Supportive Environment: People, places and things that support and encourage you

 All five are important.
-When salespeople have gaps in any of these areas, it will create conflict, stress and emotional blocks, all of which can become barriers to doing the work required to accomplish their goals.
+When salespeople have gaps in any of these areas, it will create conflict, stress and emotional blocks, all of which can become barriers to doing the work required to accomplish their sales goals.
 It’s no surprise, then, that when gaps exist, salespeople will struggle and inevitably fail to produce the expected results.
 The problem is, sales training development — and even the coaching sales managers provide — doesn’t often address these critical factors in any significant way.
 And so every year is like déjà vu all over again, despite everyone’s good intentions.

 But here’s what happens when those gaps are reduced: People feel energized.
 Their confidence increases.
 They’re laser-focused and driven by an inner passion to achieve.
 Rather than giving up or wasting time on unproductive tasks, they’re willing to focus and do the necessary activities to reach their goals.